sospedra/peecto-handshake-public/README.md

 This repo contains minor changes (i.e. environment variables) and steps to deploy private PeerJS broker to Heroku app.

 # Prerequisite
+1. Create a heroku app on the platform.

-Make sure you have the `heroku-cli` installed and configured.
+2. Make sure you have the `heroku-cli` installed and configured.

 # Deploy to heroku